Gear up for an exciting Singapore River Cruise ride for 40 minutes and see a range of historical & modern landmarks of the city

 These Singapore River Cruise tickets combine two excellent nightlife experiences in one -a fantastic seafood dinner at a Clark Quay restaurant, followed by a heritage tour on the Marina.
 The evening commences with a tour of the river, with the route crossing some of Singapore’s best historical attractions- the Raffles Landing Spot, the Read Bridge, and Canning Lane are some of the many attractions covered through the night.
 The cruise docks at Clarke Quay, with the cruisers then proceeding to one of the region’s best restaurants to relish a delicious crab dinner.

-One of the most unique Singapore River Cruises, the WaterB cruise exposes you to the city's vibrant metropolitan present as well as its historical past, which lets visitors see Singapore from a different perspective.
+One of the most unique Singapore River Cruises, the Singapore River Cruise by WaterB exposes you to the city's vibrant metropolitan present as well as its historical past, which lets visitors see Singapore from a different perspective.
 The Singapore River, which used to be a bustling commercial river leading to the shophouses at Boat Quay, has now been turned into a tranquil picturesque path recalling memories of Singapore's early days.
 Sailing through prominent city sights such as Riverside Point, Parliament House, Asian Civilizations Museum, Merlion Park, Esplanade Theatres on the Bay, and more, board the boat at Fort Canning Jetty.
 Listen to the onboard commentary for fun information about the city.
 You can disembark at any of the seven jetties located at Clarke Quay, Marina Bay, or Boat Quay.

 Clarke Quay is the designated loading point for the Singapore River Cruise, although some tours may allow tourists to embark from other ports as well.
 From there onward, the journey remains uninterrupted and smooth.
 Having traveled along the river across a plethora of attractions, the cruise makes its way back to the Quay.